harmony-one/h/progress/konstantin-potapov.md

 2025-06-13 Fri:
 - This week, I completed the EVM 1.9 update.
 I refactored the precompiled contract handling by removing hardcoded logic and extending Ethereum interfaces to support additional parameters, such as EVM and Contract, for greater flexibility and future compatibility.
 - I created an issue proposing a new algorithm for calculating validator uptime.
-The current approach only accounts for signing power, while the new method will also consider blocks produced by validators, improving accuracy.
+The current approach only accounts for signing power, while the new method will also consider blocks produced by validators.
 - Reviewed, approved and merged several pull requests into dev branch.

 ---